-- 50 Isotopic filtering is a tested tool for detecting interactions between labeled and unlabeled molecules but is inefficient in presence of large variations in scalar couplings.
-Many methodologies have been implemented to filter signals from labeled molecules, reviewed in (Breeze, 2000; Robertson et al., 2009).
-As our immediate objective is to obtain 1D proton spectra of unlabeled moieties, we do not consider methods that exploit evolutions in indirect dimensions.
-The existing methods that achieve our aim rely on the same common principle: single-quantum coherences of protons coupled to heteronuclei can evolve into antiphase coherences while those of protons in unlabeled molecules remain in-phase.
+Isotopic filtering is a tested tool for detecting interactions between labeled and unlabeled molecules but is inefficient in presence of large variations in scalar couplings.
+Many methodologies have been implemented to filter signals from labeled molecules in direct or indirect dimensions, reviewed in Breeze (2000) and Robertson et al. (2009).
+As our immediate objective is to obtain 1-D proton spectra of unlabeled moieties, we do not consider methods that exploit evolutions in indirect dimensions, and here we focus solely on filters for the detected dimension.
+The existing methods that achieve our aim rely on the same common principle: single-quantum coherences of protons coupled to heteronuclei can evolve into antiphase coherences, while those of protons in unlabeled molecules remain in-phase.
 The filtering pulse sequences are designed to preserve the latter and eliminate the former.
 This filtering methodology targets a specific range of scalar couplings and is limited when very different scalar couplings need to be targeted, as occurs for proton-carbon scalar couplings that vary from 120 to 220 Hz in proteins and 140 to 220 Hz in nucleic acids (Zwahlen et al., 1997).
 Three alternative solutions can overcome this challenge.
-Low-pass J filters (Kogler et al., 1983) can be incorporated (Ikura and - 60 Bax, 1992), elements targeting different couplings can be applied sequentially (Breeze, 2000; Gemmecker et al., 1992; Zangger et al., 2003), and the correlation between chemical shift and scalar couplings can be exploited through adiabatic pulses (Eichmüller et al., 2001; Kupče and Freeman, 1997; Valentine et al., 2007; Zwahlen et al., 1997).
-In all cases, further suppression of labeled molecule signals comes at the cost of sensitivity losses, which we attempted to mitigate. - 65 Here, we present a method to attenuate undesired signals that escaped traditional filters without increasing the length of the pulse sequence.
-The method relies on allowing evolutions under scalar couplings during both the detection period and existing adjacent preparation periods such as water suppression schemes.
-We show that, although only applicable to a narrow range of scalar couplings, this strategy satisfyingly removes spurious signals of the labeled protein core of PCP1 and provides reliable spectra of its tethered unlabeled phosphopantetheine group and substrate.
-As an immediate application, we - 70 implemented our modification to a 2D-TOCSY experiment to remove misleading correlations.
-Due to the simplicity of its implementation, we predict that our method will readily improve studies of unlabeled moieties attached covalently or noncovalently to larger, labeled biomolecules.
+Low-pass J filters (Kogler et al., 1983) can be incorporated (Ikura and Bax, 1992), elements targeting different couplings can be applied sequentially (Breeze, 2000; Gemmecker et al., 1992; Zangger et al., 2003), and the correlation between chemical shift and scalar couplings can be exploited through adiabatic pulses (Eichmüller et al., 2001; Kupče and Freeman, 1997; Valentine et al., 2007; Zwahlen et al., 1997).
+In all cases, further suppression of la-